Pinna3/chartposting_stocktwits_bot/README.md

 Solution>>> Short term rolling stdev for entry... figure out period and std.

 (Keep Marketwide selloff days in back of mind)

+Next Step) Determine how many entry signals each year for each stock on average depending on desired option duration and optimize bollinger parameters for the desired signal frequency